 THE UNBELIEVABLE INTENSIVE CHI KUNG COURSE

 The Intensive Chi Kung Course is unbelievable.
-At a time when more than 80% of chi kung practitioners all over the world use chi kung techniques to practice gentle physical exercise, the Intensive Chi Kung Course covers material that ranges from beginners' level to masters' level over just three days, and applicants need not have any prior chi kung experience!
-It is unprecedented in chi kung history,
+At a time when more than 80% of chi kung practitioners all over the world use chi kung techniques to practice gentle physical exercise, the Intensive Chi Kung Course covers material that ranges from beginners' level to masters' level in just three days, and applicants need not have any prior chi kung experience!
+It is unprecedented in chi kung history.

 "Chi kung" is usually spelt in English.
 In Romanized Chinese, it is written as "qigong", with the same pronunciation as the English "chi kung".

 Why do I say that more than 80% of chi kung practitioners use chi kung techniques to practice gentle physical exercise?
-It is simply because they do not practice genuine chi kung, they do no get the benefits of chi kung that practicing chi kung will give, although they use genuine chi kung techniques.
+It is simply because they do not practice genuine chi kung, they do not get the benefits of chi kung that practicing chi kung will give, although they use genuine chi kung techniques.
 In the same way, more than 90% of Taiji practitioners do not practice genuine Taijiquan, which is an internal martial art, but practice external Taiji form, or Taiji dance.

 Many people may be angry at my statements.
 As I have often mentioned, that is their problem.
 If they are smart, they will heel my advice and gain some benefits from their dedicated practice, irrespective of whether they want to learn in our school, Shaolin Wahnam.
 I am merely stating the truths.